 Infiltration controls have been constructed in accordance with DP-831 to minimize the infiltration of storm water runoff.
-These include Storm Water Pond 1, Storm Water Pond 2, Storm Water Pond 3, Salt Storage Ponds 1, 2, and 3 and berms and ditches associated with these retention ponds.
-As specified in DP-831 and WP 02-EM1001, water samples are collected once per year and after major storm events from the Salt Storage Ponds 1, 2, and 3.
-Storm Water Ponds 1, 2, and 3.
-Samples are analyzed as shown in table 5-2, which also reflects the latest DP-831 permit.
+These include Storm Water Pond 1, 2 and 3, Salt Storage Ponds 1, 2, and 3 and berms and ditches associated with these retention ponds.
+As specified in DP-831 and WP 02-EM1001, water samples are collected after a significant storm event or annually (whichever is more frequent) from the Salt Storage Ponds 1, 2, and 3, Storm Water Ponds 1, 2, and 3.
+Samples are analyzed as shown in table 5-2, which also reflects the latest DP-831 permit conditions.
+A significant storm event is defined in DP-831 condition 11 as storm events of 2 inches or greater in a 24-hour period.